 Contents to be considered for meeting in Tokyo.

 Note: Comment DH: From OICA, we can take in charge the drafting of the two annexes with requirements that can be attached to appropriate regulations.

+TFCS-AhSWTAN-04 (less the diagram)

 Annex 2 an annex for where specific regulation require a part on software updates and help implementation (to be attached to appropriate regulation(s))